Voice of America: List of directors

-The current director, Michael Abramowitz, assumed the position in July 2024.
+The incumbent director, Michael Abramowitz, assumed the position in July 2024.
 He previously served as president of Freedom House and spent nearly 25 years as a reporter and editor for The Washington Post.

 In December 2024, president-elect Trump announced he would name former news anchor Kari Lake to be the director of VOA.
 Under the International Broadcasting Act only the International Broadcasting Advisory Board has the authority to approve the appointment or removal of the VOA Director.
+But in the first week of his second presidency, Trump fired all IBAB members except the Secretary of State Marco Rubio and in March 2025, Trump signed an executive order to shutting down the USAGM and its child agencies.

 Agencies

 Voice of America has been a part of several agencies.
 From its founding in 1942 to 1945, it was part of the Office of War Information, and then from 1945 to 1953 as a function of the State Department.
 VOA was placed under the U.S. Information Agency in 1953.
 When the USIA was abolished in 1999, VOA was placed under the BBG which is an autonomous U.S. government agency, with bipartisan membership.
 The Secretary of State has a seat on the BBG.
 The BBG was established as a buffer to protect VOA and other U.S.-sponsored, non-military, international broadcasters from political interference.
 It replaced the Board for International Broadcasting (BIB) that oversaw the funding and operation of Radio Free Europe/Radio Liberty, a branch of VOA.